Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **P"message"** The message to display, which must be enclosed in double quotation marks.
 If the message itself contains a double quotation mark, use two double quotation marks to represent it.
+Maximum length <250 chars.
+Limited by total gcode length limit of 256 characters.
 * **R"message"** Optional title for the message box.
 Must be enclosed in double quotation marks too.
+Maximum length 60 chars
 * **Sn** Message box mode (see below), default 1
 * **Tn** Timeout in seconds, ignored if S=2 or S=3.
 The message will be cancelled after this amount of time, if the user does not cancel it before then.
 A zero or negative value means that the message does not time out (it may still be cancelled by the user if it has a Close button).
 The default value is 10 seconds (this applies to modes 0 and 1 only).
 * **X, Y, Zn** 0 = no special action (default), 1 = display jog buttons alongside the message to allow the user to adjust the head position on the specified axis.
 Only valid in conjunction with S2 or S3.
 * **Jn** (RRF 3.5 and later only, optional) If message box mode >= 4: 0 = no Cancel button (default), 1 = display a Cancel button.